Cardiovascular, Respiratory, Neurologic, and Renal Baselines

 Test Your Knowledge

-A postoperative patient with renal disease has potassium of 6.4 mEq/L and a widening QRS complex.
+A postoperative patient with chronic kidney disease has a potassium of 6.4 mEq/L and a widening QRS complex.
 What makes this finding urgent?

 A